-But what happens if you’re allergic to them, or you go to open the refrigerator door, only to discover that you’re fresh out?
+But what happens if you have an egg allergy, or you go to open the refrigerator door only to discover that you’re fresh out of eggs?
 Keep reading to discover what you can use as an egg substitute.

 These are my favorite Measuring Spoons, I always say, buy right the first time.

 A great leavening agent that will add instant moisture to a baking recipe, carbonated water has come to your rescue.
-It works great to create light and fluffy results, especially in recipes that include quick cakes, cakes, and cupcakes.
+It works great to create light and fluffy results, especially in recipes that include quick cakes, regular cakes, quick breads, some cookies, and cupcakes.

 For every egg that you need, use 1/4 cup of carbonated water.

-3 tablespoons boiling water plus 1 tablespoon Chia seed or 2 teaspoons ground Chia seed.
-Mix together and let sit 15 minutes.
+As an effective egg substitute, use 3 tablespoons boiling water plus 1 tablespoon Chia seed or 2 teaspoons ground Chia seed.
+Mix together and let sit for 15 minutes.
 This equals one egg.

 Another unusual ingredient, but just as effective, gelatin also works as a substitute for eggs.
 It’s an animal product derived from cows and pigs, so vegans may want to steer clear.
 Unflavored Gelatin

-Be sure that you use unflavored gelatin powder instead of ones with flavoring.
+Be sure that you use unflavored gelatin powder instead of the ones with flavoring.
 For each egg that you need, use a mixture of 1 tablespoon of gelatin and one tablespoon of water.
-The only difference is you may notice a slightly stiffer texture.
+The only difference is you may notice a slightly stiffer texture in your end product.